uw-x/uw-x.github.io/_modules/1_execution_stage1.md

 : Mini-lecture on IMU

 April 20
-: **Deadline**{: .label .label-red}Work on project and meet with Shyam one-on-one if needed.
-Report #4 is due at 11:59.
+: **Deadline**{: .label .label-red}Work on project and meet with Shyam one-on-one if needed. **Report #4 is due at 11:59 pm**.
 You will individually report on your team’s effectiveness, including a summary of your own, and each team member’s contributions so far.
 These reports will only be seen by course staff.

 April 25
 : **Presentation**{: .label .label-purple}Group present first milestone (no more than 5 slides) for 10 minutes to rest of class and 5 minutes discussion.
 What did you try?
 Are there any exciting results?
 Any confusing results?
 What are the failure modes?
 What will you try next?
 (Presentation #2)